rk27599/Universal_RAG_System/webapp/docs/BGE_M3_MIGRATION_GUIDE.md

 # BGE-M3 Embedding Model Migration Guide

+> **✅ MIGRATION COMPLETE**: All 10,366 chunks successfully re-embedded with BGE-M3 (1024-dim) on 2024-10-16.
+Migration duration: 12.4 minutes.
+System now uses state-of-the-art BGE-M3 embeddings for all document processing and search queries.

 ## Overview

 This guide documents the migration from **all-MiniLM-L6-v2** (384-dim) to **BGE-M3** (1024-dim) for improved embedding quality and RAG performance.